-Ami Appelbaum Chief Scientist, Ministry of Economy and Industry of Israel, and Chairman of the Board, Israel Innovation Authority
+Dr. Ami AppelbaumChief Scientist and Chairman of the Board of Israel Innovation Authority

 Murat Sönmez

-Managing Director, Head of the Centre for the Fourth Industrial Revolution Network, World Economic Forum
+Managing Director, Head of the

+Centre for the Fourth Industrial

+Revolution Network, World

+Economic Forum

-In recent decades, the State of Israel has established itself as a centre of global innovation, excelling in developing state-of-the-art technologies in ground-breaking companies in a variety of fields including software, communications, medical systems, agriculture, security and transport.
+In the last decades, the State of Israel has established itself as a center of global innovation, excelling in developing state-of-the-art technologies from ground-breaking companies in a variety of fields, including software, communications, medical systems, agriculture, security, and transportation.

-One significant factor in Israel's technological leadership has been its endorsement by the Israeli Government, which has been empowering innovation by supporting research and development processes.
-As disruptive technologies begin to enter heavily regulated industries such as transport, finance and health, an agile approach to regulation is needed to protect the public without stifling innovation.
-Regulation plays a key role in enabling and stimulating innovation.
+A significant factor in Israel's technology leadership has been the support of the Israeli government, who has been empowering innovation by supporting research and development processes.
+As disruptive technologies begin to enter heavily regulated industries, such as transportation, finance and health, an agile approach to regulation is needed to protect the public without stifling innovation, as regulation plays a key role in enabling and stimulating innovation.

-To enhance Israeli market preparedness for the introduction of new technologies, the Government of Israel has decided to join as an affiliate of The Centre for the Fourth Industrial Revolution Global Network (hereinafter "C4IR").
-The C4IR was founded by the World Economic Forum to create a new space for multistakeholder collaboration in developing policies, governance principles and protocols that accelerate the implementation of the disruptive technologies of the Fourth Industrial Revolution.
+To enhance the readiness of the Israeli market for the entrance of new technologies, the government of Israel decided to join as an affiliate to The Centre for the 4th Industrial Revolution Global Network (Hereinafter: "C4IR").
+The C4IR was founded by the World Economic Forum to create a new space for multi-stakeholder collaboration in developing policies, governance principles and protocols that accelerate the implementation of the disruptive technologies of the Fourth Industrial Revolution.